NANO-CATHEDRAL GHENT LOCAL WORKSHOP

 24th October 2017 | Sint-Baafs Cathedral | Ghent (Belgium)

-After Oslo and Vienna, Ghent will be the third city to host the Nano-Cathedral local workshop.
+After Oslo and Vienna, Ghent was the third city to host the Nano-Cathedral local workshop.

-On Tuesday the 24th of October, local professionals in field of architecture and stone conservation will be provided with a program consisting of theoretical lectures in the morning and practical demonstrations in the afternoon.
-The lectures will deal with the issues surrounding the Balegem stone, existing and innovative techniques for its conservation, and the research conducted in the Nano-Cathedral project.
+On Tuesday the 24th of October, local professionals in field of architecture and stone conservation were provided with a program consisting of theoretical lectures in the morning and practical demonstrations in the afternoon.
+The lectures were deal with the issues surrounding the Balegem stone, existing and innovative techniques for its conservation, and the research conducted in the Nano-Cathedral project.

-In the afternoon, several test methods will be demonstrated, giving participants insight in state of the art research procedures and the assessment and comparison of new and existing products.
-On top of that, partakers will get the chance to get acquainted with products available on the market and get the opportunity to visit the test sites on the Cathedral.
+In the afternoon, several test methods was demonstrated, giving participants insight in state of the art research procedures and the assessment and comparison of new and existing products.
+On top of that, partakers got the chance to get acquainted with products available on the market and get the opportunity to visit the test sites on the Cathedral.

-To end the day, external local researchers will present their own findings and test results to the audience to provide an overview of local and international research around a century-old problem: the conservation of Balegem Stone.
+To end the day, external local researchers presented their own findings and test results to the audience to provide an overview of local and international research around a century-old problem: the conservation of Balegem Stone.

 Location: Sint-Baafshuis, Biezekapelstraat 2, 9000 Gent